Shots

 - How strong is a Zorro?

 - The Zorro has an ABV of approximately 26.5%.
 That's approximately 0.90 US standard drinks.
-A standard serving contains 198 calories, 18.0g sugar, 23.0g carbs.
-Strength varies depending on the exact measures and spirits used.
+This recipe is estimated to contain 198 kcal, 18.0g sugar, 23.0g carbs.
+Strength varies depending on the exact measures and ingredients used.

 - When is a Zorro typically served?